 If you have other children in the home, encourage distance.
 If siblings must hold the baby, ensure they wash their hands prior.

 Have extra resources on hand.
 A month’s worth of diapers and wipes is encouraged, and at least a week’s worth of formula.
-Diapers and wipes are available on Amazon; however, delivery times are running around 4-5 days.
-Some stores are also putting restrictions on the number of certain items you can buy.
-This, in addition to shorter operating hours, means a 3 a.m. run to the store isn’t a possibility right now.
+Diapers and wipes are available online, however, delivery times could run long.
+Some stores may have restrictions on the number of certain items you can buy.
 Preparation in advance is key.

 Have another adult available to help with your baby’s appointments.
 Pediatric physicians are recommending that two adults come to the baby’s appointments.
 One adult is encouraged to wait in the car with the infant, while the other adult goes into the office to check-in.
 Once the physician is ready to see the baby, they will be brought into the office to be seen.
 Upon exit, the car seat should be wiped down with a disinfectant wipe.

-If you have concerns or questions, please do not hesitate to reach out to your Riverview Health OB/GYN physician’s office, or to Michelle Allen, director of maternity services, at email@example.com.
+If you have concerns or questions, please do not hesitate to reach out to your Riverview Health OB/GYN physician’s office, or the maternity department at OBeducation@riverview.org.